 Control: The presence of moths can be detected with the use of traps containing pheromones (synthetic insect attractants).
 Permethrin, lambda cyhalothrin, or malathion sprays should be applied if an average of more than 10 moths per trap occurs.
 Do not apply products containing malathion within 7 days of harvest or apply permethrin or lambda cyhalothrin within 14 days of harvest.
 Also, do not apply more than 8 applications of permethrin per season for all insect pests.

 The larva of the peachtree borer attacks the tree at the base and may be found feeding from the main roots to about 10 inches up onto the trunk.
-Masses of gum mixed with frass (a gritty, sawdust-like insect excrement) are the primary symptoms of attack.
+Masses of gum mixed with frass (gritty, sawdust-like insect excrement) are the primary symptoms of an attack.
 Young trees can be killed by a very small number of larvae.
 Older trees can tolerate more larvae.

 Control: Since the peachtree borer causes the most severe damage to young trees, special care must be taken during planting to avoid damaging the bark.
 In light soils, the wind may make the tree move enough to make a gap between the trunk and the soil or abrade the bark.
 This is an excellent entry site for the larvae.
 Annual trunk sprays during August will generally keep the peachtree borer under control.
 Be sure to apply sufficient spray from the scaffold limbs to ground level so the bark is saturated and a small puddle forms at the base of each tree.